-Community Early Learning Australia Limited (ABN 81 174 903 921) (‘we/us/our’) cares about your privacy and is committed to protecting your personal information in accordance with this policy and the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth) – which also includes the Australian Privacy Principles (‘APP’s’).
+Community Early Learning Australia Limited (ABN 81 174 903 921) cares about your privacy and is committed to protecting your personal information in accordance with this policy and with respect to the intent of the Privacy Act 1988 (Cth) – which also includes the Australian Privacy Principles (‘APPs’).
 The purpose of this privacy notice is to set out the type of information that we may collect about you and the purposes for which we will use and/or disclose your personal information and how it should be treated.

 We may change this privacy notice at any time.
 If we make any changes, they will be published on this page and you will have immediate access to the most up to date version of this privacy notice.
 We recommend that you check this page regularly.